Pat Tillman: Memorials and tributes

 In September 2008, Rory Fanning, a fellow Army Ranger who was stationed with Tillman in Fort Lewis, Washington, began his "Walk for Pat", a walk across the United States in an effort to raise money and awareness for the Pat Tillman Foundation.
 The stated fundraising goal is $3.6 million, the value of the contract Tillman turned down when he decided to enlist in the military.

 The Arizona State University Sun Devils football team wore special uniforms made by Adidas to honor Tillman and his career on October 29, 2015, when they faced the Oregon Ducks.
 All proceeds from the uniforms went to the Pat Tillman Foundation.

-Super Bowl LVII is dedicated to Tillman.
+Super Bowl LVII, which was played in Arizona where he played collegiately and professionally, was dedicated to Tillman.
 Four Tillman Foundation Scholars performed the ceremonial coin toss.

 Criticisms

 After reports of Tillman's anti-war views became public, Ted Rall, who had previously written a comic calling Tillman a "fool" and "idiot", said that he was wrong to have assumed Tillman to be a "right wing poster child" when Tillman regarded the invasion of Iraq as illegal.

-Then-Lieutenant Colonel Ralph Kauzlarich, Regimental Executive Officer at Forward Operating Base Salerno on Khost, Afghanistan, under which Tillman was serving at the time of his death, and who led the second investigation into Tillman's death, made statements about the Tillman family's search for the truth based on Tillman's atheism.
+Then-Lieutenant Colonel Ralph Kauzlarich, Regimental Executive Officer at Forward Operating Base Salerno on Khost, Afghanistan, under which Tillman was serving at the time of his death, and led the second investigation into Tillman's death, made statements about the Tillman family's search for the truth based on Tillman's atheism.
 In comments to ESPN, Kauzlarich said: "These people have a hard time letting it go.
 It may be because of their religious beliefs" and "When you die, I mean, there is supposedly a better life, right?
 Well, if you are an atheist and you don't believe in anything, if you die, what is there to go to?
 Nothing.
 You are worm dirt.
 So for their son to die for nothing and now he is no more ...
 I do not know how an atheist thinks, I can only imagine that would be pretty tough."

 Kauzlarich conducted the second investigation into Tillman's death which lasted a week, from May 8 to 15, 2004.
 Brigadier General Rodney Johnson, the Commanding General of the United States Army Criminal Investigations Command, testified before Congress that he found these statements "totally unacceptable".
 Acting Department of Defense Inspector General Thomas Gimble also testified that he was "shocked" that Lieutenant Colonel Kauzlarich would make these statements.
 According to AP analysis, three lower-level officers are expected to be punished, and Kauzlarich may be one of the three.
 Tillman's mother continues to reject the Pentagon's characterization of the officers' offenses as "errors" in reporting Tillman's death, because several officers have said they made conscious decisions not to tell the Tillman family that friendly fire was suspected.